-A psychological assessment may help you to better understand your child and the problems that s/he has been facing at home and/or school.
-This information helps plan effective treatment for your child by his/her physician, mental health worker, school, and/or parents.
+A psychological assessment may help you to better understand you or your child.
+This information helps plan effective treatment for you or your child by his/her physician, mental health worker, school, and/or parents.

 The assessment process varies from person to person, based on his/her needs.
 Some commonly tested areas include: learning, memory, attention and concentration, language skills, problem solving skills, academic skills, emotional functioning, social functioning, and adaptive-behavioral functioning.